"The set-up for distance learners is second-to-none at Surrey. It’s very interactive, accessible, and I have felt very much part of the class."

 Studying as a distance learner has allowed me to complete the course while continuing to work full-time.
 I’ve enjoyed the pace of study this offered: choosing how many modules I can take during each semester has really helped me to plan and manage my time.
 The set-up for distance learners is second-to-none at Surrey.
 It’s very interactive, accessible, and I have felt very much part of the class.

 When researching potential universities and courses, the variety and choice of modules at Surrey really stood out to me.
-I’ve found the academic staff in the Department of Civil and Environmental Engineering are proactive and helpful; the lecturers are engaging and inspiring, and deliver the modules very well.
+I’ve found the academic staff in the School of Sustainability, Civil and Environmental Engineering are proactive and helpful; the lecturers are engaging and inspiring, and deliver the modules very well.